EngineeringJanuary 27, 20255 min read

 $ time node dist/index.js --version

 OPSEC characteristics.
 In penetration testing, leaving traces matters.
-A 12MB static binary with stripped symbols is much harder to analyze than 2,847 JavaScript files with full source code.
+A small static binary with stripped symbols is much harder to analyze than a directory full of JavaScript files with full source code.

 Why Python for AI

 AI/ML ecosystem.
 Python owns the AI space.
-LangChain, transformers, scikit-learn, PyTorch - the best AI libraries are Python-first.
+LangChain, transformers, scikit-learn, and PyTorch are all Python-first, and they are the best AI libraries available.
 Rewriting these in Go would take years.

 API client libraries.
 Every AI provider (OpenAI, Anthropic, Google) has official Python SDKs.
 Go support is often community-maintained or incomplete.